dabzarch/at-docs/docs/revit-standards/introduction-main.md

 However, we are always open to ideas – any suggestions please do let us know, so they can be incorporated into future revisions.
 The document will be regularly updated to ensure compliance with current BS EN ISO Standards.
 The latest guidance can always be found on this online hub or on the Architype Server in '.pdf' format in CAD Setup-Revit-Standards.

 In some instances, a project specific standard may need to take precedence over this Revit standard.
-If so, this will be advised by the BIM Co-Ordinator on the specific project as part of the Information Management/ BIM requirements.
+If so, this will be advised by the BIM Co-Ordinator on the specific project as part of the Information Management/BIM requirements.
 In these cases we ask that the Project Architect informs one of Architype’s Information Management team, to ensure that there are no wider implications.

 We hope that this will be a welcome addition,